Jane Hibbard Idema Women's and Gender Studies Center

 • Michael Ingram (Campus Ministry)

-• Jen Lendrum (Sociology)
+• J. Satya Lendrum (Sociology)

 • Alicia Lloyd (Dean of Students)

-• Esme Ruiz (Diversity, Inclusion, and Equity)
+• Esme Ruiz (Student Activities and Orientation)

 • Nisha Van Laar (International Programs)